adithya-s-k/Omnidocs/docs/tasks/table_extraction/overview.md

 1. **Choose the Right Extractor:**
    - Use Camelot for vector PDFs with clear table lines.
-   - Use PDFPlumber for lightweight, fast extraction.
+   - PDFPlumber works well for lightweight, fast extraction.
-   - Use SuryaTable, TableTransformer, or TableFormer for complex or scanned tables.
+   - SuryaTable, TableTransformer, or TableFormer handle complex or scanned tables effectively.
-   - Use Tabula if you need Java-based extraction.
+   - Tabula is ideal when you need Java-based extraction.

 2. **Optimize Performance:**
    - Batch process files and initialize extractors once.